msv-lab/modus/README.md

 # Modus

-Modus is a non-Turing-complete logic programming language for building Docker images.
+Modus is a Datalog-based language for building Docker images.
 Modus extends [Dockerfile](https://docs.docker.com/engine/reference/builder/)'s syntax with [Horn clauses](https://en.wikipedia.org/wiki/Horn_clause) for representing build dependencies.
 Modus has the following advantages:

 - __Modularity:__ Modus allows splitting build definitions into independent reusable parts called _parameterised build stages_.
-Parametrised build stages are [build stages](https://docs.docker.com/develop/develop-images/multistage-build/) with arguments whose values are resolved automatically using a Horn clause solver.
+Parametrised build stages are [build stages](https://docs.docker.com/develop/develop-images/multistage-build/) with arguments whose values are resolved automatically using a Datalog solver.
 This makes build stages feel closer to functions, and addresses longstanding usability issues (e.g. [#32100](https://github.com/moby/moby/issues/32100), [#37345](https://github.com/moby/moby/issues/32100)).

 - __Dependency resolution:__ Modus allows automatically resolving build dependencies such as versions, base images, compilations flags, etc. Modus provides first-class support for [SemVer](https://semver.org/) constraints.

 - __Efficiency:__ For a given target, Modus computes a build tree that minimises the number of executed build steps.
 Combined with [BuildKit](https://github.com/moby/buildkit), Modus enables efficient parallel builds of groups of related images.
 Parametrised build stages provide fine-grained control of the resulting image size.

 - __Ease of use:__ Modus is a backwards-compatible extension: a Dockerfile is also a valid _Modusfile_, Modus input format.
 Modus extends Dockerfile's syntax with a new instruction `RULE`, which can be used instead of Docker's `FROM` instruction to describe a build stage and its dependencies in the form of a Horn clause.
+Modus is declarative and non-Turing-complete.

 We welcome bug reports and feature requests submitted through [GitHub Issues](https://github.com/mechtaev/modus/issues).